 Tip: Look out for the latest updates and features, subscribe to my blog here.

-Easy2Boot does not contain any viruses, adware, malware or 'pups' (see or check here) - you may get a false virus warning caused by the autorun.inf file in E2B, but this file does not run any program and is only used to show an E2B icon in Explorer.
+Easy2Boot does not contain any viruses, adware, malware or 'puas/pups' (see or check here) - you may get a false virus warning caused by the autorun.inf file in E2B, but this file does not run any programs and is only used to show an E2B icon for the USB drive in Windows Explorer.
 Good AV programs should not give false positives.
-If in doubt, upload the E2B file to VirusTotal.com for a thorough virus check.

-If the Chrome Browser says the download may be 'dangerous', go to the Chrome Downloads page chrome://downloads/# and click on 'Keep dangerous file'.
+If the Chrome Browser says the download may be 'dangerous', go to the Chrome Downloads page at chrome://downloads/# and click on 'Keep dangerous file' or type Ctrl+J.

-Attention: Virus Detected or Malicious File warnings!
 The Google Chrome browser may report that a file is infected or malicious when you try to download it - this is a false report.
-The same files, if compressed in a different way using 7Zip or if downloaded from Google Drive instead of One Drive, do not report any problem!
+The same files, if compressed in a different way using zip or rar format, or if downloaded from Google Drive instead of One Drive, will download without problems!
 Chrome and Google Drive seem to falsely detect some files as malicious.